 You’ll find charming Myrtle Creek Botanical Gardens in Fallbrook, not all that far down the road from San Diego.
 But once you arrive, Myrtle Creek will make you feel like you are a million miles away from the hustle and bustle of that California metropolis.

-Adamson House Museum ranks among some of the most magnificent homes in California—a mini Hearst Castle, Los Angeles style on Malibu Beach.
-One of the first quintessential Californian style houses, this quasi-mansion was originally constructed for the Rindge–Adamson family, who owned and operated the well-known Malibu Potteries.
+Adamson House Museum ranks among California’s most magnificent homes—a mini Hearst Castle, Los Angeles style on Malibu Beach.
+One of the first quintessential Californian-style houses, this quasi-mansion was initially constructed for the Rindge–Adamson family, who owned and operated the well-known Malibu Potteries.

-Highland Springs Resort is just a short two-hour drive from Orange or Los Angeles Counties The resort has been a popular destination for over a 100 years.
-Highland Springs is home to a very popular Lavender Festival in June, a Sausage and Beer Festival in August and an Olive and Wine Faire in October featuring olive oil pressed from its own trees.
+Highland Springs Resort is just a short two-hour drive from Orange or Los Angeles Counties.
+The resort has been a popular destination for over 100 years.
+Highland Springs is home to a very popular Lavender Festival in June, a Sausage and Beer Festival in August, and an Olive and Wine fare in October featuring olive oil pressed from its trees.

 Treasure Island Park Laguna Beach is one of the most beautiful parks in Southern California.
-The park sits directly in front on the 30 acres five-star Montage Resort.
-A paved pathway runs along the top of the cliff offering amazing views of the Pacific Ocean.
+The park sits directly in front of the 30 acres five-star Montage Resort.
+A paved pathway runs along the top of the cliff, offering fantastic views of the Pacific Ocean.

 Crystal Cove State Park has one of the most beautiful beaches in Southern California.
 Three miles of pristine beach plus over 2000 acres of park.
 The main point of entry is the Crystal Cove Historic District.
-Crystal Cove Beach cottages that were built during the 1920’s.
+Crystal Cove Beach cottages were built during the 1920s.